Things to Do | Visit Chiba | Latest update:2022/06/14

-Even before one enters the building, the grounds behind it beckon you with bliss.
-Across a narrow river to the rear of Biwa Club, a canola field lights up one’s field of vision with an Insta-worthy cheery yellow.
-Hugging the building’s far side, a charming wooden terrace supports parasol-adorned tables and chairs, in a lush arrangement of flowers grown locally all year round; reminding one of Biwa Club’s cooperation with local flower farmers.
-Also, across the aforementioned river, a strawberry field now thrives as part of this cooperation.
-In addition to all this, Hana Club (from the Japanese word for “flower”) operates a flower shop within Biwa Club.
-Hana Club, located just four kilometers away, allows visitors to pick fresh flowers all through the year.
+Attached to the building’s far side, a charming wooden terrace supports parasol-adorned tables and chairs, within a lush arrangement of locally grown flowers; thanks to Biwa Club’s cooperation with local flower farmers.
+Just across the river bordering the property, a strawberry field thrives as part of this cooperation as well.
+Hana Club (from the Japanese word for “flower”) also operates a flower shop within Biwa Club.
+Hana Club itself is located just four kilometers away, and allows visitors to pick fresh flowers year-round.

-Just inside the French-style windows which line the facility’s back wall, a fantastic eatery awaits to soothe the tired and the hungry.
-Their menu offers an astonishing array of western standards and desserts, many of which are tweaked to include locally grown ingredients; from the easy-to-imagine loquat jam and loquat-leaf toast, to the more adventurous “loquat curry.”
-Beyond the confines of the restaurant’s inner walls, a spacious relaxation area offers equally stunning views of the floral gardens outside; with its outer walls constructed of doors composed of floor-to-ceiling window panes.
-Here, under a colorful domed ceilings some eighteen meters high, visitors are free to relax at their leisure with refreshments purchased from the gift shop nearby.
-Visitors may choose to peruse one of the many books – on many subjects – which line shelves at the foot of the stairs.
+Just inside the French-style windows which line the facility’s back wall, a welcoming eatery awaits to soothe the tired and the hungry.
+Their menu offers an array of western standards and desserts, many of which are tweaked to include locally grown ingredients; from the easy-to-imagine loquat jam, to the more adventurous loquat curry.
+Beyond the confines of the restaurant’s inner walls, a spacious relaxation area－equipped with floor-to-ceiling window-paned doors－offers equally stunning views of the floral gardens outside.
+Here, under a colorful domed ceiling some eighteen meters high, visitors are free to relax at their leisure with refreshments purchased from the gift shop nearby.
+Visitors may also choose to peruse one of the many books which line the shelves at the foot of the stairs.

-When asked what makes him most proud about his association’s achievements, Mr. Suzuki, Biwa Club’s general manager, reflected for a moment, then answered, “The local area won’t thrive if visitors are only drawn to (the main building of) Biwa Club.
+When asked what makes him most proud about his association’s achievements, Mr. Suzuki, Biwa Club’s general manager, reflected for a moment, then answered, “The local area won’t thrive if visitors are only drawn to Biwa Club.
 We would like them to see that they can participate in activities like biwa picking.
-By collaborating with local people, Biwa Club serves as a contact point; linking visitors and local farms so the former may participate in the experiences available at the latter.
-The Biwa Club also serves as a tourist information center and gateway to the entire Minamiboso region.
+By collaborating with local people, Biwa Club serves as a contact point; linking visitors and local farms, and providing visitors with information about the experiences on offer at the farms.
+Biwa Club also serves as a tourist information center and gateway to the entire Minamiboso region.”

 123-1 Aoki, Tomiura, Minamiboso City